 If you find yourself rooting into the heels, inspect your slipping mechanics.
 It’s very likely that you are overemphasizing the weight shift.
 If that’s the case, focus on shortening the movement and keeping both legs “active” to ensure your balance doesn’t commit too much to either side.

-5) Brandon Krause Head Movement Drills
+5) Brandon Krause Head Movement Drills by ESNEWS

 Polarizing boxing reporter Elie Seckbach corners Outlaws Boxing owner Brandon Krause (@outlawsboxing on Instagram) for a quick head movement tutorial.
 Krause drops knowledge as usual, covering:

 - Basic boxing head movement mechanics (using the body/hips to move the head)

 - Hand positions during head movement (adjusting the guard to cover new openings)